kaungkhantko/CareerCrafter/README.md

 ## Acknowledgements

-The project is inspired by: Career Navigator and Roadmap function from Project Management Institute (pmi.org) Open AI for providing the GPT-3 API.
+- This project was inspired by Career Navigator from Project Management Institute (pmi.org).
+- Open AI for providing the GPT-3 API.
-Hack The Break 2023 for the opportunity to build this project.
+- Hack The Break 2023 for the opportunity to build this project.